Foster Loyer: Freshman season (2018-19)

 Loyer was a freshman on the 2018–19 Michigan State Spartans men's basketball team, that was a 2018–19 Big Ten Conference men's basketball regular season co-champion and 2019 Big Ten men's basketball tournament champion.
 The team had to defeat rival Michigan in the final game of the regular season to earn a share of the regular season co-championship.
 In the opening game of the Big Ten Tournament against Ohio State, Loyer scored 14 points off the bench, including three three-pointers to give MSU the lead.
 The win marked the 600th career victory for Tom Izzo, all at Michigan State.
 They defeated Michigan for the third time in the season to win the championship game of the Big Ten tournament.
 The team lost to Texas Tech in the Final Four of the 2019 NCAA Division I men's basketball tournament on April 6, 2019.

 Sophomore season (2019-20)

 On December 29, 2019, Michigan State defeated Western Michigan 95–62.
 Loyer started in place of an injured Cassius Winston and posted a career-high and team-high 16 points, making all four of his three-point shots.
+His performance set career highs for points, assists (6) and minutes played.
 On January 29, Loyer contributed 12 points on 4 three point shots to defeat Northwestern.
 The 2019–20 Michigan State Spartans men's basketball team repeated as 2019–20 Big Ten Conference men's basketball regular season co-champions.